Updated: 2025/Nov/16

 max_devices=n_devices

-specified in the authentication file that exceed this value will be
+exceed this value will be ignored.

 interactive